Representation Learning by Ranking across multiple tasks: Background

+where $N$ represents the number of samples related to the query sample in the returned sample set $S$.

+Recent works~\cite{cakir2019deep,brown2020smooth} have used AP as the optimization target.
+However, AP is only applicable when the returned samples and the query sample are either correlated or uncorrelated.
+For multi-label learning tasks, AP is not suitable.

+NDCG is an extension of AP that can handle multi-level correlations between returned samples and query samples:

-where n represents the size of the sample set $S$, $r_{j}\ge 0 $ represents the correlation between the $j$ returned sample and the query sample, and $N_{n}$ represents when the returned sample is in accordance with the query sample When the true relevance of is sorted from high to low, the value of $\sum_{j=1}^{k}g(r_{j})d(j)$, which has a normalization effect, is used to constrain the value of NDCG is not greater than 1. $g(r_{j})$ represents the gain function, and $d(j)$ represents the discount function.
-In~\cite{qin2010general}, the default is: $g(r_{j})=2^{r_{j }}-1$, $d(j) = 1/log_{2}(1+j)$.
-Put the values of $g(r_{j})$ and $d(j)$ into the formula \ref{eq:nddcg}:
+where $n$ represents the size of the sample set $S$, $r_{j}\ge 0$ represents the relevance score between the $j$-th returned sample and the query sample, and $N_{n}$ is a normalization factor.
+It represents the value of $\sum_{j=1}^{n}g(r_{j})d(j)$ when the returned samples are sorted according to their true relevance to the query sample in descending order.
+This normalization ensures that the value of NDCG is not greater than 1. $g(r_{j})$ represents the gain function, and $d(j)$ represents the discount function.
+Following~\cite{qin2010general}, the default settings are: $g(r_{j})=2^{r_{j}}-1$ and $d(j) = 1/\log_{2}(1+j)$.
+Substituting these values into Equation~\eqref{eq:nddcg}, we obtain: